 Bike Friendly Building Consulting

-For over 2 decades HUB Cycling has been pivotal in the major strides forward in cycling we are seeing in our region.
+For over two decades HUB Cycling has been pivotal in the significant growth in cycling seen in our region.
 Our unique, mandate-driven position at the nexus of city cycling enables us to offer services that others cannot.
-We have the knowledge and expertise to advise building development and improvements so they enhance people’s cycling experiences.
-We go beyond the basics required by BC building codes and municipal bylaws, providing pathways for buildings to meet the growing interest in cycling, and the increasing number and diversity of bikes being used.
+We have the knowledge and expertise to advise building development and improvements so they motivate more people to cycle, and improve the employee and resident experience.
+We go beyond the basics required by BC building codes and municipal bylaws, providing guidance for buildings to meet the growing interest in cycling, and the increasing number and diversity of bikes being used.
+HUB Cycling is uniquely positioned to help developers, building managers, and employers receive the recognition they deserve for going “beyond the call” in developing Bike Friendly facilities and practices.

 Our recent Bike Friendly Building Consulting Service clients include QuadReal Property Group, Westbank Corporation, Concert Properties, the New St Paul's Hospital, Wesbild Holdings, Boffo Developments, Hudson Pacific Properties, the New Westminster School District, and Park Royal Developments.
 We have advised on planned and existing office, residential, retail, shopping mall, industrial, and mixed-use building complexes.